ByteByteGoHq/system-design-101/README.md

 **What people think it should look like**

-The interviewer is probably expecting something on the left side.
+The interviewer is probably expecting something like the top portion of the picture.

 - Microservice is used to decompose the system into small components.
 - Each service has its own database.
 Use cache heavily.